 How to Document Your Homeschool Electives

-Documenting is something that most people feel overwhelmed by.
+Documenting is something most people feel overwhelmed by.
 Don’t let that be you.
 You’ve got this!
 Documenting is just a fancy word for keeping track.
 It doesn’t have to be elaborate or complicated.
 You can literally just write down your hours in an hour log.

 We do that sometimes, but we also do “field study” reports to note the different things we do that count for credit.
 For example, whenever my kids are in a play, they document rehearsal and performance hours on the page, but they also note what they did and what they learned from it.